Graduate Diploma in Public Administration

 "F" courses are given in the fall term and "W" courses in the winter term.

-A student who is able to demonstrate competence in the subject matter of a required course may, with the permission of the Graduate Coordinator, choose an elective.
+A student who is able to demonstrate competence in the subject matter of a required course may, with the permission of the Program Manager, choose an elective.

 Transferring to the MPA program